Listen to an audio file of this tool.

 Step 4.
 Support Your Teen’s Development and Success

 At this point, you’ve taught your teen some new strategies and clarified expectations regarding their behavior.
-Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and when appropriate, applying logical consequences.
+Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
 Parents naturally offer support as they see their teen fumble with a situation in which they need help.
 This is no different.

 - Catch your teen doing things right.
 Recognize any positive behavior, especially when the behavior is something that you have recently talked about.
-For example, if your teen is working on being polite in the morning even when they are grumpy, notice it and say, “I so appreciate you staying positive even when you may not feel like it.”
+For example, if your teen is working on being polite in the morning even when they feel grumpy, notice it and say, “I so appreciate you staying positive even when you may not feel like it.”

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize small steps along the way.
-Don’t wait for the big accomplishments – like articulating mixed emotions – in order to recognize.
+Don’t wait for the big accomplishments.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your teen is making an effort and let them know you see them.